noahehall/theBookOfNoah/0current/languages/javascript/vue.md

 - but can also use a `template` property if its not mounted on a specific dom element
   - `template: `<div>any html and vue directives</div>`
   - you generally dont want to use the `template` property, but instead use a buildtool to compile the template automatically

+#### component lifecycle

+- todo
+- how vue instances are created, mounted, updated and destroyed

 ### data binding